GameAutomators/eBook-Source/Examples/02-find-the-difference.md

 ### Overview

-The image is divided into two parts and the differences are detected by using the image processing.
-The differences are made significant using an image enhancement and the final ten differences are obtained.
+The image is divided into two parts and the differences are detected by using the processing the image.
+The differences are then made significant using an image enhancement and the final ten differences are obtained.
 Then ADB Tool library is used to simulate the touch on the found differences.

 ### Requirements

 - Computer with MATLAB, ADB Tool and required drivers set up.
-- An Android Device with the 'Find the Differences' game installed on it.
+- An Android Device with the *Find the Differences* game installed on it.
 (Turn on the Developer options for better visualization)
 - USB data transfer cable

 ### Block diagram